 In the newly-diagnosed first-line study being conducted at SYSUCC, three subjects have experienced an SAE possibly related to VAL-083.
-Multiple treatment cycles of VAL-083 at the $30 \text{ mg/m}^2$ /day dose in combination with standard radiation treatment (2 Gy/day, 5 days/week) were shown to be generally safe and well-tolerated.
-This study has been fully enrolled, and all patients have completed treatment with VAL-083 and are currently in follow-up.
+Multiple treatment cycles of VAL-083 at the 30 mg/m2/day dose in combination with standard radiation treatment (2 Gy/day, 5 days/week) were shown to be generally safe and well-tolerated.